Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

 *****************
-Checkpoint saving
+Checkpoint Saving
 *****************

 A Lightning checkpoint has everything needed to restore a training session including:

-- 16-bit scaling factor (apex)
+- 16-bit scaling factor (APEX)
 - Current epoch
 - Global step
 - Model state_dict
 - State of all optimizers
-- State of all learningRate schedulers
+- State of all learning rate schedulers
 - State of all callbacks
 - The hyperparameters used for that model if passed in as hparams (Argparse.Namespace)
+- State of Loops (if using Fault-Tolerant training)

-Automatic saving
+Automatic Saving
 ================

 Lightning automatically saves a checkpoint for you in your current working directory, with the state of your last training epoch.
 This makes sure you can resume training in case it was interrupted.